-- Interest rate: interest rates volatility; stress test/scenario analysis; modified duration of assets and liabilities under interest rate risk; impact of interest rate risk on SCR; - Currency: volatility of currency exchange rates; scenario analysis; currency exposure analysis; impact of currency risk on SCR; - Equity: equity price volatility; scenario analysis; impact of equity risk on SCR; - Property: property re-evaluation; impact of property risk on SCR; - Concentration: analysis per asset class, financial instrument, counterparty; impact of concentration risk on SCR; - Asset-liability matching: cash-flow modelling; ALM analysis with respect to currency matching, exposure matching, duration matching; - Reinvestment: analyzed according to Investment Strategy (for reinvestments per asset class).
+- Interest rate: interest rates volatility; stress test/scenario analysis; modified duration of assets and liabilities under interest rate risk; impact of interest rate risk on SCR; - Currency: volatility of currency exchange rates; scenario analysis; currency exposure analysis; impact of currency risk on SCR; - Equity: equity price volatility; scenario analysis; impact of equity risk on SCR; - Property: property re-evaluation; impact of property risk on SCR;

+- Concentration: analysis per asset class, financial instrument, counterparty; impact of concentration risk on SCR; - Asset-liability matching: cash-flow modeling; ALM analysis with respect to currency matching, exposure matching, duration matching; - Reinvestment: analyzed according to Investment Strategy (for reinvestments per asset class).

-OMNIASIG kept the risk associated with investments at an acceptable level - with respect to impact - mainly due to the fact that investments portfolio is quite conservative, consisting of deposits on short term (up to 1 year) and bonds - ROMGB, supranationals, financials, corporate and municipals.
-The same trend of a conservative portfolio will be maintained in 2021, the company having implemented very strict rules with respect to investments; these rules are described in Investment Strategy, together with the limits set on assets classes, ratings, issuers/partners or maturities.
-In 2020, equities portfolio at the end of the year consists of strategic participations.
-The company's strategy is to maintain the same profile in 2021.
+OMNIASIG kept the risk associated with investments at an acceptable level - with respect to impact - mainly due to the fact that investments portfolio is quite conservative, consisting of deposits on short term (up to 1 year) and bonds - ROMGB, supranational, financials, corporate and municipals.
+The same trend of a conservative portfolio will be maintained in 2022, the company having implemented very strict rules with respect to investments; these rules are described in Investment Strategy, together with the limits set on assets classes, ratings, issuers/partners or maturities.
+In 2021, equities portfolio at the end of the year consists of strategic participations.
+The company's strategy is to maintain the same profile in 2022.
 The property risk remains at a significant level, being assumed by the company.
-The SCR for property and equity risks decreased in 2020 because of decreased exposure on these asset classes (revaluation of properties led to lower exposure; investment fund - sold).
-According to Solvency II evaluation principles - standard formula, market risk is the second important one for OMNIASIG - after non-life insurance risk.
+The SCR for equity risk increased in 2021 because of increased exposure on this asset classes (-higher exposure on Right of Use assets); property risk slightly decreased (lower exposure due to property revaluation) According to Solvency II evaluation principles - standard formula, market risk is the second important one for OMNIASIG -after non-life insurance risk.

-At 31.12.2020, SCR for interest rate risk is higher than at 31.12.2019; although the exposure on financial investments increased, the lower IR curve for RON at 31.12.2020 had a positive impact on SCR value.
+At 31.12.2021, SCR for interest rate risk is higher than at 31.12.2020; higher IR curve on RON at the end of 2021 (also during 2021) had a significant negative impact on both value of bonds and SCR for interest rate risk.

-Currency risk decreased as a consequence of decreased gap between assets and liabilities in foreign currencies.
+Currency risk increased as a consequence of increased gap between assets and liabilities in foreign currencies.